 As a statutory act, it is the legal obligation of any managing authority (i.e. the community lead, care/nursing home or hospital) to apply for a DoLS authorisation where it is deemed necessary in order to safeguard and protect an individual.

 Important: Deprivation of Liberty Safeguards (DoLS) will soon be replaced by Liberty Protection Safeguards (LPS).
+However, this change is now not expected to come into force until 2025.
 Find out more.

 When should I apply for DoLS?